MileHacker Logo

 Accessibility Notes

-• Travelers with mobility needs communicate directly with accommodations and tour operators beforehand to confirm specific accessible features or services.
+• Travelers with mobility needs communicate directly with accommodations and tour operators beforehand to double-check certain accessible features or services.

-• Pre-planning for accessibility makes a smoother trip.
+• Pre-making plans for accessibility needs makes a smoother trip.

 Family Travel Note